Orange Posset (Creamy, Dreamy Dessert)

 hollowed out orange rinds

-What Does an Orange Posset Consist of?
+What Does Orange Posset Consist of?

 • Sugar for texture and sweetness